Softmax and its triton implementation

 The softmax function is a fundamental operation in deep learning that converts vectors of real numbers into probability distributions.
-This blog post provides a comprehensive exploration of the softmax function, its implementation, and optimization using Triton, a programming framework for efficient GPU computations.
+This blog post explores the softmax function's implementation and optimization using Triton, a programming framework for efficient GPU computations.

 - dive into softmax, from math to implementation, from vector to matrix.